me9hanics/ArtProject/README.md

 Since the networks seems to be scale-free, we could think it's driven by preferential attachment, but since preferential attachment linking does not create hubs, we may also think that some triangular closure connections are also driving the network.
 I'd assume this to be true, but from further analysis done, where I created a framework for linking models (Erdős-Rényi, preferential attachment, pref. attachment with 1 triangle closed each time) to only develop connections between nodes in a certain "time interval" in dynamic networks, and just from "dummy" analysis it seems that even if preferential attachment does not create enough triangles, a simple preferential model creates some better results.
 See [notebook with slides](https://github.com/me9hanics/ArtProject/blob/main/networks/tt-embedded_analysis.ipynb) and [report](https://github.com/me9hanics/ArtProject/blob/main/CSS%20analysis.pdf).

 ## Other possible networks for curious researchers:

+If you would like relational dataset of paintings and painters, and institutions, styles, movements, here is a SQL script for it: [Paintings-Painters-SQL](https://github.com/me9hanics/DataEngineering-SQL/blob/main/Term1/operational_layer_data_processing.sql), but change the file paths and download the data in the datasets folder.

 Linking painters/people/entities together:<br>
 **PageRank / Wiki Connections**